makersacademy/bowling-challenge/README.md

 ## Setting up the project
 - `git clone `
-- `bundle install`
 - `npm i -g eslint` to install the linter

 ## Using the project

 #### To run the project

-- `open -a "Google Chrome" index.html` in the console
+- [MAC] `open -a "Google Chrome" index.html` in the console
+- [LINUX] `google-chrome index.html`

 #### To run tests

-- To run Jasmine tests, type `open -a "Google Chrome" SpecRunner.html` into the console
+- [MAC] To run Jasmine tests in the browser, type `open -a "Google Chrome" SpecRunner.html` into the console
+- [LINUX] To run Jasmine tests in the browser, type `google-chrome SpecRunner.html` into the console

 #### To run the linter (eslint)